Six pieces of advice for the Digital Workplace of the Year Awards

-Entries are now open for the 2020 Digital Workplace of the Year Awards.
+Entries are now open for the 2023 Digital Workplace of the Year Awards.
 Now in their fourth year, the Awards have already attracted an impressive and diverse set of entries from around the world and across different sectors.
-Last year, it was American Express that impressed the judges and stole the show, receiving the prestigious award for Digital Workplace of the Year 2019 at the DW Experience conference in Chicago.
-Barclays was close on its tail, winning the Runner-Up award, while several other organizations picked up special category awards for their various achievements.
+Last year, it was Fidelity Investments that impressed the judges and stole the show, receiving the prestigious award for Digital Workplace of the Year 2023, while DBS Bank won a Cutting Edge category award.

-The Awards are produced by DWG in partnership with SMG/CMSWire, and celebrate organizations and practitioners who have excelled in creating well-executed, high-performing digital workplace environments.
-We asked entrants to the Awards for the advice they would give to peers in other organizations as they seek to achieve digital workplace success; now we’re pleased to share their tips – here are six pieces of advice we gleaned from the 2019 entrants:
+The Awards are produced by DWG and celebrate organizations and practitioners who have excelled in creating well-executed, high-performing digital workplace environments and modern intranets.
+We asked entrants to the Awards for the advice they would give to peers in other organizations as they seek to achieve digital workplace success; now we’re pleased to share their tips – here are six pieces of advice we gleaned from previous entrants:

 1. Focus on people not products